-Television and Film includes: Roisin O’Brien in The Bill, Opera Chorus in the Phantom of the Opera Movie directed by Joel Schumacher.
+Television and Film credits include: Roisin O’Brien in The Bill, Opera Chorus in the Phantom of the Opera Movie directed by Joel Schumacher.
 Hooray for Hollywood BBC Prom (Royal Albert Hall and BBC 2).

-Concert Work includes: Soloist with John Wilson Orchestra, Northern Sinfonia, Birmingham Symphony Orchestra, Ulster Orchestra, BBC Concert Orchestra, London Philharmonia, RTE Concert Orchestra, RTE Symphony Orchestra, RAF Massed Bands.
+Concert credits include: Soloist with John Wilson Orchestra, Northern Sinfonia, Birmingham Symphony Orchestra, Ulster Orchestra, BBC Concert Orchestra, London Philharmonia, RTE Concert Orchestra, RTE Symphony Orchestra, RAF Massed Bands.